paulsinclair51/briteTest/README.md

 # LiteTest

-LiteTest is a lightweight C/C++ application programming interface (API) and testing framework designed for use by a test orchestrator (main) function and optional test functions.
-It is intentionally minimal, signal‑safe, and suitable for embedding into other C/C++ projects.
-The API is designed to be easy to use while still providing comprehensive testing harness functionality and customization.
+LiteTest is a lightweight C/C++ application programming interface (API) and testing framework designed for a test orchestrator (`main`) function and optional test functions.
+It is POSIX-aware, signal‑safe, and suitable for embedding into other C/C++ projects.
+The API and framework is intentionally minimal while still providing comprehensive testing capabilites.

-The framework does not implement the actual tests or assertions itself; these must be included in the test executable.
+LiteTest does not implement the actual tests or assertions itself; these must supplied by the test executable.

-* Tip: To preview this README.md file with formatting applied, Ctrl-Shift-V or, for a side-by-s9de view, Ctrl+K then V.

 Copyright (c) 2026 paulsinclair51
+SPDX-License-Identifier: MIT
-SPDX-License-Identifier: MIT For license details, see the LICENSE file in the paulsinclair51/lubtype repository root.
+See the LICENSE file in the repository root for details.

 ## Overview

 The API and test framework is defined in [litetest.c](litetest.c) and [litetest.h](litetest.h).

-Key points:
+### Key Points

 1. A test executable is built from:

    - The orchestrator (`main`) function.

+   - Optional test functions.

-   - Optional test functions, `litetest.c`, and `litetest.h`.
+   - `litetest.c`, and `litetest.h`.

-   - Modules and include files from the feature/project/API being tested.
+   - Modules and include files from the feature/project/API under test.

-2. The executable generates a report file with results grouped into categories, including pass/fail/fault counts per category and totals across all categories.
+2. The executable produces a report grouped by category, including pass/fail/fault counts per category and totals across all categories.

-3. For fail and faults, error messages are written to `stdout`.
-This output is concatenated into the report, and the rmporary `stdout` file is removed.
+3. Failures and faults write error messages to `stdout`.
+This output is appended to the report, and the rmporary `stdout` file is removed.

-4. The orchestrator (`main`) function and test functions may be defined in a single module or split across multiple modules.
-Best practice: place the orchestrator in one module and each test function in its own module.
+4. The orchestrator and test functions may be reside in one module or multiple modules. **Recommended**: place the orchestrator in one module and each test function in its own module.

 ### Test and Assert Macros